Inverting cosmic ray propagation by Convolutional Neural Networks

 \section{Summary and discussion}

-In this paper we have investigated the inverse function of the CR diffusion equation by using the CNN network.
-This allows us to figure out the CR source functions and propagation mechanism efficiently and directly.
-Subsequently, we have created two CNN machines to obtain the inverse function of the CR diffusion equation.
-For generalities, {\bf Machine A} learns the mock data directly while {\bf Machine B} does with added artificial fluctuations.
-The systematic uncertainties of two machines introduced by the learning procedures are evaluated.
+In this paper, we investigated the inverse function of the CR diffusion equation by using a CNN network.
+This function allowed us to efficiently and directly determine CR source functions and propagation mechanisms.
+Subsequently, we created two CNN machines to obtain the inverse function of the CR diffusion equation.
+In general, {\bf Machine A} learned the mock data directly, while {\bf Machine B} learned the mock data with added artificial fluctuations.
+The systematic uncertainties of the two machines introduced by the learning procedures were evaluated.
 We found that the procedure of identifying artificial fluctuations may somewhat disturb the inverse propagation in {\bf Machine B}.

-We prepared the learning data of two CNN machines by using a MCMC global fitting based on the measured spectra from the secondary nuclei Li, Be, B, C, and O by AMS-02, ACE, and Voyager-1.
-On the other hand, we would like to demonstrate that our machines can be used even for future updated data.
-Therefore, the scan is performed with the total chi-square divided by 10, and the scan data is used as learning data.
-These two machines have been adjusted with the best performance as much as we can.
+We prepared the learning data of the two CNN machines by using an MCMC global fitting based on the measured spectra from the secondary cosmic ray nuclei Li, Be, B, C, and O from AMS-02, ACE, and Voyager-1.
+However, we wanted to demonstrate that our networks can be used even for future updated data.
+Therefore, scans were performed with the total chi-square divided by 10, and the result was used as learning data.
+These two machines were adjusted as much as possible to obtain the best performance.

-If the pseudo-spectra fed into the machines are created based on a new dataset with a different $\chi^2$, two machines can predict the CRs model parameters at the required confidence interval reasonably well.
-When data is updated, we only require $4\sigma$ confidence interval as the best demonstration of our initial MCMC data.
-By giving a new experimental dataset with smaller error bars, both {\bf Machine A} and {\bf Machine B} perform much more efficiently to find the required confidence interval in the multidimensional parameter space than the one obtained by re-weighting old MCMC data.
-In addition, we also compare the two machines with a typical classifier which can identify $4\sigma$ region in the multidimensional CR parameter space by learning the re-weighted old MCMC data.
-We found that our {\bf Machine A} still performs better than this classifier while {\bf Machine B} does slightly poorer.
+If the pseudospectra fed into the networks were created based on a new dataset with a different $\chi^2$, two machines could reasonably predict the CR model parameters at the required confidence interval.
+When data were updated, we only required a $4\sigma$ confidence interval as the best demonstration of our initial MCMC data.
+By giving a new experimental dataset with smaller error bars, both {\bf Machine A} and {\bf Machine B} performed much more efficiently in finding the required confidence interval in the multidimensional parameter space than the one obtained by reweighting old MCMC data.
+In addition, we also compared the two machines with a typical classifier that can identify the $4\sigma$ region in the multidimensional CR parameter space by learning the reweighted old MCMC data.
+We found that our {\bf Machine A} still performed better than this classifier, while {\bf Machine B} performs slightly poorer.